stac-utils/pystac-client/docs/usage.rst

 PySTAC-Client (pystac-client) builds upon
-`PySTAC <https://github.com/stac-utils/pystac>`_ library to add support for STAC APIs in addition to static STACs.
+`PySTAC <https://github.com/stac-utils/pystac>`_ library to add support for STAC APIs in addition to static STAC catalogs.
 PySTAC-Client can be used with static or dynamic (i.e., API) catalogs.
 Currently, pystac-client does not offer much in the way of additional functionality if using with static catalogs, as the additional features are for support STAC API endpoints such as `search`.
 However, in the future it is expected that pystac-client will offer additional convenience functions that may be useful for static and dynamic catalogs alike.

 The most basic implementation of a STAC API is an endpoint that returns a valid STAC Catalog, but also contains a ``"conformsTo"`` attribute that is a list of conformance